gjbex/Scientific-C-plus-plus/source-code/Boost/Coroutines/README.md

 1. `range.cpp`: coroutine implementation of Python's `range` function, similar to using a generator function in Python.
-2. `Makefile`: make file to build the appliations.
+2. `CMakeLists.txt`: CMake configuration file to build the appliations.